NotLuvii/Mobile-app/README.md

 # Mobile App

-This project is a mobile application developed as part of the CS2063 course at the University of New Brunswick.
-It demonstrates the implementation of various features and functionalities pertinent to mobile app development.
+This project is a personal mobile application demonstrating various features and functionalities pertinent to mobile app development.

 ## Features